benjamin-weiss/jquery.flot.watermark/README.md

 ```

 ### Common options
 Whether a text or an image should be used can be selected by setting the option "mode" to `text` or `image`.
-The "opacity" can be set by using the "opacity" option.
+The watermark can either be drawn in the background or the foreground.
+This can be selected with the option "order".
 The "position" option determines where your watermark will be drawn inside the plot area.
 The following sketch illustrates the meaning of the abbreviations.
-An additional "margin" can be used if needed.

 	nw --------- n --------- ne
 	|            |            |
 	w ---------- c ---------- e
 	|            |            |
 	sw --------- s --------- se

+ An additional "margin" to the plots edge can be used if needed.
+It can be set as a single number or as an array for each direction `[x, y]`.
+If the "postion" is set to `c` the margin values will be ignored.
+The "opacity" of the watermark can be set by using the "opacity" option.

 ### Textmode options
 To design the watermark in textmode there are three additional options "text", "color" and "font".
 These are ignored if the plugin is set to work in ìmagemode.
 Example values can be found above.